 The key phrase is “planned for participatory worship”.
 The new building is designed to involve the congregation, to emphasise the Priesthood Of All Believers and to encourage lay ministry.
 There were other key novel features of the new building: a bell tower, convenient car parking and an integral, large church hall.
 The new vicarage was smaller than the old one, and so more convenient.

 Other notable features are: the ceiling boarded with Afrormosia wood or African teak (now listed as endangered); the pews are made of Idigbo wood (also African, also now endangered); and the block floor is of Panga-panga wood (again African – but not endangered).
 The chandelier is Danish.
-The bell is dated 1614 and came from the redundant church of St Nicholas, Feltwell, Norfolk.
-It cost £400 to buy and transport.

-Relics the old building
+Relics of the old building

 Other than the colourful war memorial windows, the only large item to be reused from the old building was the stone font, which was placed just inside where the plate glass doors are now.
 As people used to trip over the plinth, a handyman trimmed off its stone edges with a powered stonecutter.
 When he had finished sawing, the inside of the church was completely white, which took the Mothers’ Union weeks to clean.
 In 1984 this font was sold to St Michael’s Abbey, Farnborough.